 A survey of the principles, structure, processes, and functions of American government with emphasis on the national government.
 Three hours of lecture.
+[LCCN: CPOL 2013/Introduction to American Government]

 POLI 190: The Washington Political Arena

 Prerequisite: Consent of the director.
 An extramural program.
 An examination of American government and politics in Washington, D.C.
 Extended visits to private and public institutions are scheduled to bring students into closer contact with the American political system.
 Grading is on a pass/no credit basis.
 Three hours of seminar.